heggy231/Heggy-portfolio/README.md

 	4) nav bar to stick
 https://codepen.io/heggy231/pen/KJONWX
-	I used flex space between
+	I used flex space between for nav bar.
+	Grid section content were on top of the nav bar.
+	-resolve: added z-index

 - Your process/approach.
 	Process, approach: